The online MSc in International Security and Risk Management is delivered in partnership with the University of West London.

 How to Apply

 Intakes for this master’s degree are twice a year: February and September.
-For the academic year 2020/2021 the first cohort will commence in February.
+The next cohort is September 2021.
 Those interested in undertaking the MSc can complete a contact form here and a friendly member of the team will contact you.
 We will then contact you to discuss your application and you will be asked to complete a full application form and return this along with any required documentation.
 Required documentation could include certificates, written references, details about your work history and copy of passport/photo ID.
 Applicants will also be required to participate in a video call in order to confirm their identity as part of the application process.

 Once your application is complete, Perpetuity Training will validate your qualifications and work history and if all is satisfactory you will be invited to finalise your application and your details will be passed to the University.
 The University will issue you with a link and instructions on how to set up your university account and payment is then directly to the University.